Popular Science: BooksPopular Science has published a number of books, including the bestselling Big Book of Hacks and Big Book of Maker Skills.

-The brand has also published The Total Inventor's Manualand The and The Future Then-which was published in conjunction with the brand's 145th anniversary.
+The brand has also published The Total Inventor's Manual and The Future Then, which was published in conjunction with the brand's 145th anniversary.

 Other languages

 In June 2014, Popular Science Italia was launched in Italy by Kekoa Publishing.
-Directed by Francesco Maria Avitto the magazine is available in print and digital version.
+Directed by Francesco Maria Avitto, the magazine is available in print and digital version.

-In April 2017, Popular Science was launched in Arabic by United Arab Emirates based publisher Haykal Media.
+In April 2017, Popular Science was launched in Arabic by United Arab Emirates-based publisher Haykal Media.
 The magazine is available in print bimonthly, and through a daily updated portal.

 Publishers

 Sources: American Mass-Market Magazines The Wall Street Journal and New York Post.